Automattic/jetpack/projects/packages/jetpack-mu-wpcom/src/features/verbum-comments/README.md

 2. Run `npx playwright install` to install the browsers needed.

 The tests live in /tests folder.
-To run them, you can run `npm run e2e-tests`.
+To run them, you can run `pnpm run e2e-tests`.

 If you want to watch the tests unfold, you can run `npx playwright test --ui --config src/features/verbum-comments/playwright.config.ts`.